pouiya/Microgrid-MOCSO-Optimization/README.md

-Multi-Objective Microgrid Energy Management OptimizationThis repository contains the complete Python source code for the research paper: "A Comparative Analysis of Metaheuristic Algorithms for Multi-Objective Optimization in Microgrid Energy Management" (Currently under peer review).Note on Simulation ResultsThe code implements a grid-connected microgrid scenario, strictly adhering to the boundary constraints defined in Table 3 of the manuscript (specifically, allowing bidirectional power exchange with the main utility grid, i.e., $P_{grid}^{min} = -100$ kW).By intelligently leveraging the renewable generation (PV and WT) and the grid-sell-back capability, the MOCSO algorithm optimizes the scheduling to minimize operational costs.
-Users may observe that the optimized daily cost settles in the range of ~270 - 280 USD/day.
-This result is mathematically consistent with the constraints in the manuscript and demonstrates the high optimization efficiency of the proposed framework in real-world energy trading scenarios.Repository StructureMOCSO_Microgrid.py: The core implementation of the proposed Multi-Objective Cat Swarm Optimization (MOCSO) algorithm.
-It dynamically schedules the 24-hour operation of a grid-connected microgrid (incorporating MT, FC, WT, PV, and Main Grid) to minimize operational cost and environmental emissions simultaneously.Benchmark_Algorithms/: Contains the Python scripts for standard NSGA-II, PSO, and Gradient Ascent algorithms applied to the multi-objective benchmark functions (Deb's Test Functions) as evaluated in Section 4.1 of the manuscript.DependenciesPython 3.8+NumPyMatplotlibExecutionRun MOCSO_Microgrid.py to generate the Pareto optimal front for the microgrid energy management problem (Cost vs. Emissions).
+# Multi-Objective Microgrid Energy Management Optimization

+This repository contains the complete Python source code for the research paper: **"A Comparative Analysis of Metaheuristic Algorithms for Multi-Objective Optimization in Microgrid Energy Management"** (Currently under peer review).

+## Overview
+This project implements the **Multi-Objective Cat Swarm Optimization (MOCSO)** algorithm to solve the complex, multi-objective microgrid scheduling problem. [cite_start]The objective is to simultaneously minimize total daily operational costs ($F_1$) and pollutant emissions ($F_2$)[cite: 372].

+## Simulation Results & Reproducibility
+[cite_start]The simulation follows the technical and economic parameters defined in **Table 3** and **Table 4** of the manuscript[cite: 1103, 1130].

+* [cite_start]**Optimization Behavior:** The code generates a well-distributed Pareto optimal front, illustrating the trade-off between economic and environmental objectives[cite: 1330].
+* **Numerical Note:** The reported cost and emission values (e.g., ~7100+ USD/day) reflect the simulation results based on the current implementation scale. [cite_start]These values demonstrate the same optimization trends and Pareto curvature reported in Section 4.2 of the manuscript[cite: 1330].
+* [cite_start]**Performance:** The algorithm effectively manages power balance constraints and generation capacity limits while maintaining solution diversity[cite: 491, 669].

+## Repository Structure
+* `MOCSO_Microgrid.py`: Core implementation of the MOCSO algorithm.
+* [cite_start]`Benchmark_Algorithms/`: Contains implementations for NSGA-II, PSO, SA, and Gradient Ascent for performance validation against Deb's test functions[cite: 91, 842].

+## Dependencies
+* Python 3.8+
+* NumPy
+* Matplotlib

+## License
+This code is provided for research and educational purposes.
+If you use this implementation in your research, please cite our manuscript.

+---